harmonyideas/aws/lambda-python/README.md

 kinesis-event-to-s3.py | extract data from kinesis and upload to s3 s3-event-to-kinesis.py | s3 event trigger convert to kinesis data
-s3-csv-to-dynamo.py | access s3 csv file and import into dynamodb
+s3-csv-to-dynamo.py | access s3 csv file and import into dynamodb transform-record.py | transform record and output new object